 Photo: Tomek Dersu Aaron

-Within the bounds of reasonableness, the Stedelijk Museum Amsterdam shall do everything in its power to ensure that visits to the museum complex and to the exhibitions and activities organised by the museum take place in accordance with the wishes of its visitors.
-The museum shall make every effort to minimise any nuisance or inconvenience to visitors, as well as to guarantee the safety of visitors as much as possible.
+The Stedelijk Museum Amsterdam will make every reasonable effort, to make sure the visit to the museum complex and the exhibitions and activities organised by the museum proceeds in accordance with the visitor's expectations.
+The Stedelijk Museum Amsterdam will make every reasonable effort to keep any nuisance or inconvenience to the visitor to a minimum, as well as to ensure the visitor's safety as much as possible, but cannot give any guarantees in this respect; especially not where the nuisance or inconvenience is caused by other visitors or third parties.

 Explicit images

-Some of the artworks in the Stedelijk Museum Amsterdam contain explicit images and could be perceived as offensive.
-Although a certain degree of provocation is inherent in contemporary art, the museum shall place warnings on such works where necessary and appropriate.
+Some artworks at the Stedelijk Museum Amsterdam contain explicit images and may be perceived as offensive.
+While a certain degree of provocation is inherent in (contemporary) art, in certain cases the museum will place a warning on these works.
+The Stedelijk Museum Amsterdam is not liable for any damage or inconvenience resulting from viewing the art in the museum.

 Article 1.1

-The terms ‘the museum’ and ‘the Stedelijk Museum Amsterdam’ are to be understood as referring to the organisation that manages and operates the museum complex, including, but not limited to, the managers, curators, security staff and other museum officials who are authorised to act on behalf of this organisation.
+The terms ‘the museum’ and ’the Stedelijk Museum Amsterdam’ refer to the organisation managing and operating the museum complex, including, but not limited to, the board, curators, security guards and other museum officers, as well as third parties authorised to act on behalf of this organisation.
+They can rely on these General Terms and Conditions.

 Article 1.2

-The term ‘museum complex’ is to be understood as referring to all spaces (both developed and undeveloped) that fall under the legal or administrative authority of the management of the Stedelijk Museum Amsterdam, including, but not limited to, exhibition halls, auditoriums and meeting rooms, coffee room, patio, depot outdoor area and any annexes, with the exception of restaurant Ten
+The term ‘museum complex’ refers to all the spaces (built on and not built on) that fall under the legal or management authority of the Board of the Stedelijk Museum Amsterdam, including, but not limited to, exhibition rooms, entrance, auditoriums and meeting rooms, outside seating, depot, enclosed or immediately adjacent outdoor space and any annex, catering facilities with the exception of Restaurant Sandberg.

 Article 1.3